Newborns with phenylketonuria initially don't have any symptoms. Without treatment, babies usually develop signs of PKU within a few months.

 Pregnancy and PKU

 A woman who has PKU and becomes pregnant is at risk of another form of the condition called maternal PKU.
-In the past, people with PKU may have been told it was OK to stop following a low-phenylalanine diet once they'd reached their teen years.
-But, doctors now know that if a woman doesn't follow the diet prior to and during pregnancy, blood phenylalanine levels can become out of range and harm the developing fetus.
-Because of this, and other reasons, doctors recommend that anyone with PKU follow the low-phenylalanine diet for life.
+If a woman doesn't follow the special PKU diet before and during pregnancy, blood phenylalanine levels can become high and harm the developing fetus or cause a miscarriage.
+Even women with mild PKU may place their unborn children at risk by not following the PKU diet.

 - Heart defects